saafihub/mobile_simple_app/README.md

      Responsible for generating **comprehensive test execution reports** that provide insights into test results, failures, and overall execution metrics.

 3. **Test Execution Flow:**
-   Test execution is orchestrated using a **test runner framework such as Pytest, Nose, JUnit, or TestNG**, which manages **test discovery, execution, reporting, and lifecycle hooks**.
+   Test execution is orchestrated using a **test runner framework such as Pytest**, which manages **test discovery, execution, reporting, and lifecycle hooks**.

 ### Test Architecture and Tools